 tools and toolchain refer to common tools which will be used to build the firmware image, the compiler, and the C library.
-The result of this is three new directories, tool\build, which is a temporary directory for building the target independent tools, toolchain\build\<arch> which is used for building the toolchain for a specific architecture, and staging\dir\<arch> where the resulting toolchain is installed.
+The result of this is three new directories, build_dir/host, which is a temporary directory for building the target independent tools, build_dir/toolchain-<arch> which is used for building the toolchain for a specific architecture, and staging_dir/toolchain-<arch> where the resulting toolchain is installed.
 You will not need to do anything with the toolchain directory unless you intend to add a new version of one of the components above.

-- tool\build - toolchain\build\<arch>
+- build_dir/host - build_dir/toolchain-<arch>

 package is for exactly that - packages.
 In an OpenWrt firmware, almost everything is an .ipk, a software package which can be added to the firmware to provide new features or removed to save space.
-Note that packages are also maintained outside of the main trunk and can be obtained from subversion at the following location:
+Note that packages are also maintained outside of the main trunk and can be obtained from subversion using the package feeds system: